Hazelnut – Manifestation – Messenger of Nuts (Page of Pentacles)

 When hazelnut appears, we are entering a time when we will begin to dream a new dream and manifest a sweeter way of living that will be more rewarding to our soul.

-The fruit of the common hazel, Corylus avellana is the hazelnut, its close sibling, Corylus maxima is a filbert.
+The fruit of the common hazel tree, Corylus avellana is called a hazelnut, its close sibling, Corylus maxima is called a filbert.
 Corylus avellana is native to Europe and western Asia.
 Turkey is the world’s largest producer of hazelnuts.

 Message: The spirit of the hazelnut encourages entrepreneurial pursuits.
 This is a time of new beginnings and manifestation; especially pertaining to something we have been dreaming of.
 Regardless of how we pursue our dreams the hazel reminds us to retain our sweetness and childlike sense of wonder.
 We are also being encouraged to pursue wisdom and learning in all forms that will continue to inspire us.

 Challenge: Becoming complacent or lazy, losing touch with the wonderment of life.
 Focusing on short-term pleasures versus envisioning long-term goals.